19hours/sg-statutes/Acts/Co-operative Societies Act.md

 as the case requires.

+[23/2008]

 (6) The secretary of the society shall record every declaration under this section in the minutes of the meeting at which it was made.

+[23/2008]

 (7) For the purposes of this section, an interest of a member of the family of a member of the committee of management of a society shall be treated as an interest of the member of the committee of management and the words “member of the family of a member of the committee of management of a society” shall include his spouse, son, adopted son, step-son, daughter, adopted daughter and step-daughter.

+[23/2008]

 (8) This section shall be in addition to and not in derogation of the operation of any rule of law or any provision in the by-laws restricting a member of the committee of management of a society from having any interest in transactions with the society or from holding offices or possessing properties involving duties or interests in conflict with his duties or interests as a member of the committee of management of the society.

+[23/2008]

 (9) In this section, unless the context otherwise requires —

-“corporation” means any body corporate incorporated, formed or existing in Singapore or outside Singapore and includes any foreign company within the meaning of section 4(1) of the Companies Act (Cap.
+“corporation” means any body corporate incorporated, formed or existing in Singapore or elsewhere and includes any foreign company within the meaning of section 4(1) of the Companies Act (Cap.
 50);

 “officer” —